Fios-Quest/YouTube-Scripts/src/space/newtype.md

 > show code 06_newtype_size

-In this program we construct each of the Month types we've discussed.
+In this program we construct each of the Month types we've discussed (I've had to give them different names here but don't worry they're otherwise identical)

-A `u64`, a tuple struct, and an enum.
+We've got our `u64`, our tuple struct, and our enum versions.

-We then extract the bytes stored in memory for each type and... they're all the same!
+Each version looks very different but conceptualy represent the same information.

+I found this function that can extract the memory of any given value regardless of type.

+Passing each version of our month in for September gives us back a byte array.

+Exactly the same byte array in fact.

 This is why I stuck with `u64`s for what its worth.